4d/docs/docs/FormEditor/macros.md

 ![](assets/en/FormEditor/macroSelect.png)

-This menu is built upon the `FormMacros.json` [macro definition file(s)](#location-of-macros), in the order they are defined in the file.
-It contains:
+This menu is built upon the `formMacros.json` [macro definition file(s)](#location-of-macros).
+Macros items are sorted in the order macro objects are defined in the file.

+When macros exist at both the project and component levels, the following order is applied:

-1. host application macros
+1. project macros
 2. component macros

 This menu can be called in an empty area or a selection in the form.
 Selected object are passed to `$editor.currentSelection` or `$editor.target` in the [`onInvoke`](#oninvoke) function of the macro.

-Several macros can be sequentially called.
-The standard **Undo** feature of the Form editor can be used to reverse macro operations.
+A single macro can execute several operations.
+If selected, the **Undo** feature of the Form editor can be used to reverse macro operations globally.

 ## Location of macro file